reedacartwright/count_shulker_boxes/README.md

   TimeLastSig.
 * DropRate: An estimate of the number of items/hour that the farm produces.
 Assumes that a shulker box can hold 1728 items (27 stacks of 64).
-* TimeSpanAvg: Average number of ticks for the farm to fill a shulker box.
+* FillTimeAvg: Average number of ticks for the farm to fill a shulker box.
+* FillTimeVar: The variance of the time it takes to fill a shulker box.
-* TimeSpan1: The time it took to fill the most recent shulker box
+* FillTime1: The time it took to fill the most recent shulker box
-* TimeSpan2 etc.: Similar to TimeSpan1, but for earlier boxes.
+* FillTime2 etc.: Similar to TimeSpan1, but for earlier boxes.

 ## Command Functions